|Home English Facebook Donate|

 In D&C 28:11, it talks of Hiram Page using his own seer stone to get revelations.
 So it is obvious that those intimately involved with Mormonism, in the early stages of the Church, believed that seer stones really had the power to be used to receive revelations from Deity.

-True believer's response #4 - The Church does not hide this information
+Devout believer #4 - The Church does not hide this information

 One of the disadvantages of a lay priesthood and Church is that we teach each other.
 So, teaching and details will be no better than the knowledge of each member.
 The CES teachers instructed to not teach the historically accurate method might have been told this by others who simply were not properly informed.